London police issue first fines for Downing Street pandemic parties

 The House of Commons rang out with calls from the opposition — and a few from his fellow Conservative Party members — for Johnson to resign.

-The war in Ukraine — and Britain’s commitment to sanction Russian oligarchs and provide weapons to Ukraine — now has the public’s eyes and ears — and may have helped save Johnson’s premiership.
+Russia’s invasion — and Britain’s commitment to sanction Russian oligarchs and provide weapons to Ukraine — now has the public’s eyes and ears and may have helped save Johnson’s premiership.

 Even some of Johnson’s critics say it feels wrong — even silly — to be talking about parties at Downing Street while Russian tanks are attacking in Eastern Europe.